ardimirzaei/ispw2022-abm-workshop/_episodes/04-casestudy1.md

 # Hotelling’s Law

 Hotelling’s Law is an economic obersvation that producers in a market will make their products similar to other producers.
-That is, there is minimum differention between
+That is, there is minimum differention between to producers.
+This observation is the opposite of product differentiation.
+Product differentiation is a

 - something broadly related to pharmacy
 - explain hoetlings law.